Braifz/resourses-web3/README.md

 ## resourses-web3

-The idea is put here some resourses that is useful for me...
+The idea is to put here some resources that are useful for me...

 ### Solidity
 - https://intro-ethereum.marto.lol/